Coach (bus): Regulations

+Seat belts for drivers and all passengers are now legally required in many countries - for example United Kingdom.
+Refer to: Overview of Seat Belt Legislation by Country.

 Image gallery

 Modern coaches

 A representative selection of vehicles currently (or recently) in use in different parts of the world.

 Vintage coaches

 A selection of vehicles in use in different parts of the world in the past.